tesujimath/letters-to-amy/content/post/gentleness/index.md

 Rejoice in the Lord always.
 I will say it again: Rejoice!
 Let your gentleness be evident to all.
 The Lord is near.
 {{< /quote >}}

 The Lord is near, and what is the thing that really matters (besides rejoicing)?
 Our _gentleness_.
-It is no different than what we see in Jesus himself.
-See how prominent is gentleness in his characterization, both in prophecy, and by and of himself.
+We see this in Jesus himself.
+How prominently is his gentleness described, both in prophecy, and by and of himself.

 {{< quote source="Zechariah 9:9" >}}
 Rejoice greatly, O Daughter of Zion!
 Shout, Daughter of Jerusalem!
 See, your king comes to you, righteous and having salvation, gentle and riding on a donkey, on a colt, the foal of a donkey.